Novakov/qemu-runner/README.md

 * Inspect command line

 # QEMU search precedence
-If environment variable`QEMU_DEV` is set, it is used as path to QEMU executable.
+If environment variable `QEMU_DEV` is set, it is used as path to QEMU executable.
+If environment variable `QEMU_DEV` is not set but argument `--qemu` is specified it is used as path to QEMU executable.

 If `QEMU_DEV` is not set, directories are searched for QEMU executable with name specified as `engine` in combined layer:
 1. Directory specified by `QEMU_DIR` environment variable
+2. Directory specified by `--qemu-dir` argument
-2. Each ancestor directory containing runner, up to the root directory and `qemu` subdirectory at each level.
+3. Each ancestor directory containing runner, up to the root directory and `qemu` subdirectory at each level.
    If runner's path is `c:\dir1\dir2\runner.pyz`, then following directories are checked:
    1. `c:\dir1\dir2`
    2. `c:\dir1\dir2\qemu`